cdelorme/rathena-docker/readme.md

 > For linux I launched lutris, downloaded a recent version of lutris-wine-proton-ge, and added a game manually, giving it a wine prefix path to isolate it, and setting the executable and launch directory.
 I had some additional issues with multiple monitors where my preferred display wouldn't render updates (eg. looked like a frozen screen but I could still interact with it and hear BGM & sounds).
 To resolve that I set a virtual desktop and changed the client to run in fullscreen.

-## bugs

-- Lots of conflicting documentation on using SQL, I tried with `use_sql_db: yes` but got infinite yml errors
-	- Turns out the modern approach is to use the yml files rather than the sql, and I set `use_sql_db: no` and only loaded `main.sql`, `logs.sql`, and `web.sql` and no more issues!
-- The `web-server` runs but returns a 404 when accessed from `http://localhost:8888`
-	- According to what little documentation I could find this is mostly used to deliver animated guild emblems and isn't a management server, so this may not be a bug but "working as intended"
-- I tried half a dozen clients with both Nemo and Warp which worked up until logging in with a character and even interacting with the map before crashing after a few seconds
-	- Unsure of why this is but maybe a system library is broken since I managed to resolve this by using lutris to create a bottle with a proton-ge version

 ## future

-I could add a directory that gets rsync'd or diff'd over the rathena source, which would allow the inclusion of custom files or patches to replace the source.

-I may add more detailed steps regarding Warp, but for now I think a brief overview and a profile that can be loaded would suffice.

 I may switch from merging llchrisll's directories to using a grf editor to wrap things up.  _This seems like it would be more helpful if adding custom resources, but comes at the cost of needing to repackage anytime you change the rathena address._